Craigholme School for Girls A GSG School

 - T 01414 270375

 - W www.craigholme.co.uk

-- A mainstream independent school for girls aged from 12 to 18 with a linked junior school
+- A mainstream independent school for girls aged from 5 to 18

 - Boarding: No

 - Religion: Non-denominational